iliyan-kostov9/aws-python-cdk-code-example/README.md

 If you see an output of the name of your directory like in my example being: `AwsPythonCdkCodeExampleStack`, then you can proceed to the next step!

-Now let's add another stack, that esentially creates us a simple S3 bucket. create a new directory `stacks` and let's name it `S3.Sample.py`
+Now let's add another stack, that essentially creates us a simple S3 bucket. create a new directory `stacks` and let's name it `S3.Sample.py`

 ```bash
 mkdir stacks